-- Interest rate risk: is defined as the possibility that changes in interest rates may adversely affect the value of financial instruments held by the entity.
+- Interest rate risk: is defined as the possibility that changes in interest rates may adversely affect the value of financial instruments held by the Entity.
 The Group's investments are exposed to this risk due to the effects of interest rate fluctuations that can affect its financial position and future cash flows.
-Interest margins can be increased as a result of interest rate changes, but can also be reduced and generate losses in the event of unexpected interest rate movements. - Exchange rate risk: is defined as the sensitivity of the value of the own position in currencies other than the Colombian peso to a potential change in the exchange rates to which the Parent Company and its subsidiaries are exposed.
+Interest margins can be increased as a result of interest rate changes but can also be reduced and generate losses in the event of unexpected interest rate movements. - Exchange Rate Risk: is defined as the sensitivity of the value of the own position in currencies other than the Colombian peso to a potential change in the exchange rates to which the Parent Company and its subsidiaries are exposed.
 This risk is mainly implicit in the purchase and sale of foreign currencies and forwards.
-Exchange rate risk arises when there is a mismatch in the net foreign currency position and it is affected by fluctuations in exchange rates. - Hedging: As part of its regional strengthening strategy, and in accordance with the acquisition of subsidiaries Banco GNB Peru and Banco GNB Paraguay, Banco GNB Sudameris has developed hedging mechanisms through the issuance of subordinated bonds.
-In this way, the Entity aims to mitigate the foreign exchange risk through the use of hedge accounting tools.
+Exchange rate risk arises when there is a mismatch in the net foreign currency position, and it is affected by fluctuations in exchange rates. - Share Price Risk: The calculation of share price risk seeks to determine the risk associated with adverse movements in the stock market and is the sum of the weighted net positions in each share.
+In order to take into consideration, the different sensitivities of individual share prices to movements in the market index, the net weighted position of each share is the product of 2 components: - a.
+The net position of each share. - b.
+The overall risk sensitivity factor for shares.